The global market for eLearning reached $107 billion dollars in 2015. With an annual expansion of

 - Either you use one of the large ‘public’ cloud providers (such as Azure, AWS etc.) to support your IT training labs

-- Or, you use a smaller, specialized cloud provider that focuses specifically on cloud based enterprise training (such as CloudShare)
+- Or, you use a smaller, specialized cloud provider that focuses specifically on cloud based training for the enterprise (such as CloudShare)

 Whichever route you choose, you should ensure it delivers the solution that best fits your business and the kinds of training you provide.
 CloudShare has just released a comprehensive whitepaper to help you better understand these two options, and provide a framework to help you make the best decision for your organization.